Visiting Albany, Bahamas

 Tournament Shuttle Schedule

-Complimentary shuttle service will run between Baha Mar and Albany Thursday, Nov.
-29 – Sunday, Dec.
-2. Shuttles depart Baha Mar and Albany every 30 minutes.
+Complimentary shuttle service will run between Baha Mar and Albany on competition days.
+Shuttles depart Baha Mar and Albany every 30 minutes.
 The shuttle pick up location at Baha Mar is located at the valet pick-up area.
 Tournament tickets or credentials are required to ride the shuttle.

 Tiger Woods hosts an exclusive 18-player field of the world’s best golfers at Albany, Bahamas.